Who qualifies for a rebate?

 You can apply for a maximum of two toilet rebates per household over the course of the program, which started on July 1, 2008.

-Condo associations or owners of multi-family residential buildings should contact Environmental Services prior to beginning their toilet replacement program.
+Condo associations or owners of multi-family residential buildings should contact Community Development prior to beginning their toilet replacement program.

-Toilets installed in new construction or during renovations requiring a plumbing permit are not eligible for rebates.
+* Toilets installed in new construction (built in 2008 or later) or during renovations requiring a plumbing permit are not eligible for rebates.
+The Utility Bylaw 3606/2018 (pdf) states that any new construction or renovation that requires a plumbing permit are required to install low-flow plumbing fixtures.
 You do not need a permit if you are simply replacing an existing toilet.

 What toilets qualify for a rebate?